John

 maintenance regime, that is, for generating a cumulative effect

-against at least some anaerobic halitosis-causing organisms over a
+against at least some anaerobic halitosis-causing organisms over

-related aerobic organisms.
-Halitosis-causing organisms are
+closely related aerobic organisms.
+Halitosis-causing organisms

-anaerobic and occupy niches not generally accessed by S.
+are anaerobic and occupy niches not generally accessed by S.

-salivarius, The strains and related active extracts, formulations
+salivarius, The strains and related active extracts,

-and compositions herein therefore have application in methods of
+formulations and compositions herein therefore have application

-prophylactically or therapeutically treating individuals against
+in methods of prophylactically or therapeutically treating

-especially in the oral cavity.
-These methods include treatment of
+black-pigmented colony types, especially in the oral cavity.

-halitosis in which these organisms are the primary causative
+organisms are the primary causative agents.
+The S. salivarius

-agents.
-The S. salivarius extracts and compositions of the
+extracts and compositions of the invention also have application

-invention also have application in the treatment of sore throats.
+in the treatment of sore throats.

 It will be appreciated that the above description is provided by

-way of example only and that variations in both the materials and
+way of example only and that variations in both the materials

-art are contemplated.
+the art are contemplated.

 REFERENCES